 Disney parks around the world have been shuttered for months in order to slow the spread of the novel coronavirus, and many Disney fans are wondering when they'll next be able to bite into a Mickey waffle or take a selfie with Cinderella.
-On March 5, California governor Gavin Newsom announced new rules that would allow Disneyland to reopen as early as April 1, though the park has yet to share an exact date.
+On March 5, California Governor Gavin Newsom announced new rules that would allow Disneyland to reopen as early as April 1.
+On March 17, it was announced that Disneyland and Disney California Adventure would reopen on April 30 with limited capacity.

 Based on this information, updated business guidelines, and conversations that POPSUGAR had with a New York City pediatrician and a Disney travel planner, here is everything we know so far about when Disney World and Disneyland will reopen and what they may look like when they do.